When to use variants, component props, variables, or separate components

 <div class="horizontal-rule"></div>

-Between this blog post and that FigJam file you should be able to not only make quick decisions, but strong, accurate ones.
+Between this blog post, that FigJam file, and my tune-up service, you now have 3 different ways to learn how to not only make quick decisions, but strong, accurate ones.
 After some practice you'll have all the absolutes memorized, and navigating the "this or that" decisions will get easier each time.
 Especially if you're working with other designers to talk through what's best for you all as a group.
 And as you're trying out these strategies, tell me how it's going!
 I'd love to hear what's working, and even more what doesn't work.
 I intend to follow the same advice myself, and keep this post updated as my thinking evolves.

 <h2 id="change-log">Change log</h2>